One of the most frequently asked questions from our students and those getting started in the industry…..

 These are all different sorts of options.
 That’s not all of them, but they are some of the different options that you have when you’re staging a property and you want to put in some beds.

 What do we do?
-If I’m going to be dead honest about what we do here at Silk Home, which is my brick and mortar home staging business, we actually use a lot of ensemble beds.
+If I’m going to be dead honest about what we did when installing for my home staging business, we actually used a lot of ensemble beds.

 We used to use the slatted headers and footers with the side rails, but the time it took to construct the beds on site meant that our productivity was greatly diminished.